TimGrt/prepare-redhat-demo-system/README.md

     ansible-playbook prepare_execution.yml
     ```

+> All content will only be deployed *as is*, but not executed.
+The AAP content (e.g. Projects, Job-Templates, ...) will be configured, but not executed as well.

 ### 🌱 Ansible Basics Exercises

 The following playbook creates all files and folder from the [Ansible Basics exercises](https://timgrt.github.io/Ansible-Workshop-Exercises/ansible-basics-overview/):